ans4013/ScisorWiz/README.md

 Some example data is included with this package to allow the user to explore the input data and reproduce the use case.
-For example, running the **ScisorWiz_AllInfo** function can be running by providing a path to the input file ([AllInfo.gz](inst/extdata/userInput/AllInfo.gz)), the gene name (“*Snap25*”), the clustering parameter (1 for intron chain), and a mismatch file containing SNP information (Snap25.mismatches.txt.gz) using the following command:
+For example, running the **ScisorWiz_AllInfo** function can be running by providing a path to the input file (AllInfo.gz), the gene name (“*Snap25*”), the clustering parameter (1 for intron chain), and a mismatch file (optional) containing SNV information (Snap25.mismatches.txt.gz) using the following command:

 ``` r
 library(ScisorWiz)